OfficeDev/office-js-docs-pr/docs/reference/manifest/extensionpoint.md

 The containing [VersionOverrides](versionoverrides.md) element must have an `xsi:type` attribute value of `VersionOverridesV1_1`.

 > [!NOTE]
-> This element type is only supported by Outlook on the web in Office 365.
+> This element type is available to [Outlook clients that support requirement sets 1.6 and later](/office/dev/add-ins/reference/requirement-sets/outlook-api-requirement-sets#clients).

 |  Element |  Description  |
 |:-----|:-----|